philipmjohnson/ics314f13/src/morea/home.md

 ## Goals

-One goal of ICS 314: Software Engineering is to advance your ability to design and implement high quality software systems using open source software development principles.
+The primary goal of ICS 314: Software Engineering is to advance your ability to design and implement high quality software systems using open source software development principles.

 We accomplish this by taking a technological approach to the presentation of traditional software engineering concepts like specification, modeling, analysis, and design.
 By the end of the semester, you will acquire significant new skills with useful tools including: the